talkative/tk-email-templates/Readme.md

 #### Create template/s.
 The templates use { brackets } for parameters and includes.
-There are currently two possible types of usage:
+Possible types of usage:

     {param}                     // Single param, will be replaced with the object parameter passed in to the 'get' function that match.
+    {param.property}            // Object property param, will be replaced with the object parameter passed in to the 'get' function that match.
     {include|othertemplate}     // Includes another template file.
 The included file will be included before the params are set, so params will change in that one too.